Key Takeaways:

 Prevention and Control

-There is obviously a need to do something urgently to keep this problem of antibiotic resistance from getting worse.
+There is a need to do something urgently to keep antibiotic resistance from getting worse.
 But what can you do?

-The following are some of the steps you can take to protect yourself, and the world, against this nagging problem.
+The following are some of the steps you can take to protect yourself and the world against this serious problem.

 Good sanitation and hygiene

-Prevention, they say, is better than cure.
+Prevention, they say, is always better than the cure.
 It is best to do all you can to guard against any infections that may warrant the use of antibiotics.
-Experts often recommend the good water, sanitation, and hygiene (WASH) approach for preventing infectious diseases.
+Experts often recommend a good water, sanitation, and hygiene (WASH) approach for preventing infectious diseases.

-It is crucial to ensure you prepare your foods hygienically.
+It is crucial to ensure you prepare your food hygienically.
 You may follow WHO’s recommendations on ways to safer food, which are:

 - Keep clean